Firefly Aerospace: Previous designs

 Firefly previously pursued a medium-lift launch vehicle design known as Firefly Beta, which consisted of three Alpha cores strapped together.
-In October 2019, Firefly announced a partnership with Aerojet Rocketdyne to develop a single core rocket potentially powered by the Aerojet Rocketdyne AR1 engine.
-In 2020, the Beta was redesigned to be a scaled up Alpha.
+In October 2019, Firefly announced a partnership with Aerojet Rocketdyne to develop a single-core rocket potentially powered by the Aerojet Rocketdyne AR1 engine.
+In 2020, the Beta was redesigned to be a scaled-up Alpha.
 The first stage would be 3.7 m in diameter with 5 Reaver 2 engines capable of delivering 8000 kg to LEO or 5800 kg to SSO inside a 4.7 m fairing.
 In October 2021, the first Beta launch was planned for the second half of 2024.

 Current design

 Since its announcement in August 2022, the MLV design has undergone several revisions.
 Renamed to the Medium Launch Vehicle, or MLV, the rocket is now 4.32 m (14.17 ft) in diameter with 7 Miranda engines on the first stage and 1 Vira engine on the second stage.
 It will be capable of delivering over 16,000 kg to LEO in a 5 m (16.4 ft) fairing.
-The first MLV launch is scheduled for the second half of 2026 from Wallops Flight Facility in Virginia.
 MLV will initially be expendable but will eventually "incorporate first-stage reusability."
 In April 2024, the company reported on social media that it was progressing and on track with Miranda engine testing for the MLV.
-In mid-2024, the company added that the MLV's first stage is being architected for return to launch site landings, and hope to have the technology refined by flight 6 of the vehicle.
+In mid-2024, the company announced that the MLV's first stage is being designed as a reusable launch vehicle, with the intention of refining the technology by the sixth flight of the vehicle.
 In May 2025, Firefly and Northrop Grumman announced that MLV would get renamed to Eclipse.
+As of March 2026, the first flight of Eclipse is expected to take place in 2027.